-By Week 30, you are feeling large and in charge with the space in your body being taken over by more baby, which squishes your organs even closer together.
+By Week 30, you feel large and in charge with the space in your body being taken over by more of the baby's body, which squishes your organs even closer together.
 This squishing could lead to digestive issues or increased pressure on your bladder.

 By eating smaller and more frequent meals, you not only help prevent digestive upset, but it can help you keep stable levels of blood sugar for sustained energy.
 Taking in proper amounts of water will help you stay hydrated and help keep the amniotic fluid fresh and in good supply.
 If you avoid filling up the internal containers, it will feel less uncomfortable as your pregnancy progresses.

-As your bladder space is at a premium and your pelvic floor muscles might be feeling the strain, you may find that the need to urinate increases in its urgency or frequency.
-Recognizing when a little leak is normal and when it isn't, becomes really important.
-While many women experience a little stress incontinence or discomfort due to a urinary tract infection, a minority of women might be suffering from amniotic fluid loss, so it is important to know the difference or when to seek help.
+As your bladder space is at a premium and your pelvic floor muscles might be feeling the strain, you may find that the need to urinate increases in urgency or frequency.
+Recognizing when a little leak is expected and when it isn't becomes important.
+While many women experience a little stress incontinence or discomfort due to a urinary tract infection, a minority of women might be suffering from amniotic fluid loss, so it is vital to know the difference or when to seek help.

-- Urinary Frequency versus Urinary Tract Infection — With a reduced bladder size comes frequent trips to the toilet, but if those trips result in small amounts of urine, or any pain or burning while going, then you may have a urinary tract infection and should report your symptoms to your doctor so you can be tested.
+- Urinary Frequency versus Urinary Tract Infection — With a reduced bladder size comes frequent trips to the toilet.
+Still, if those trips result in small amounts of urine or any pain or burning while going, you may have a urinary tract infection and should report your symptoms to your doctor so you can be tested.